Hindi cinema: Africa

 Hindi films were originally distributed to some parts of Africa by Lebanese businessmen.
 In the 1950s, Hindi and Egyptian films were generally more popular than Hollywood films in East Africa.
 By the 1960s, East Africa was one of the largest overseas export markets for Indian films, accounting for about 20-50% of global earnings for many Indian films.

 Mother India (1957) continued to be screened in Nigeria decades after its release.
 Indian movies have influenced Hausa clothing, songs have been covered by Hausa singers, and stories have influenced Nigerian novelists.
 Stickers of Indian films and stars decorate taxis and buses in Nigeria's Northern Region, and posters of Indian films hang on the walls of tailoring shops and mechanics' garages.
-Unlike Europe and North America, where Indian films cater to the expatriate marke, Bollywood films became popular in West Africa despite the lack of a significant Indian audience.
+Unlike Europe and North America, where Indian films cater to the expatriate market, Bollywood films became popular in West Africa despite the lack of a significant Indian audience.
 One possible explanation is cultural similarity: the wearing of turbans, animals in markets; porters carrying large bundles, and traditional wedding celebrations.
 Within Muslim culture, Indian movies were said to show "respect" toward women; Hollywood movies were seen as having "no shame".
 In Indian movies, women are modestly dressed; men and women rarely kiss and there is no nudity, so the films are said to "have culture" which Hollywood lacks.
 The latter "don't base themselves on the problems of the people"; Indian films are based on socialist values and the reality of developing countries emerging from years of colonialism.
 Indian movies permitted a new youth culture without "becoming Western."
 The first Indian film shot in Mauritius was Souten, starring Rajesh Khanna, in 1983.

 In South Africa, film imports from India were watched by black and Indian audiences.
 Several Bollywood figures have travelled to Africa for films and off-camera projects.
 Padmashree Laloo Prasad Yadav (2005) was filmed in South Africa.
 Dil Jo Bhi Kahey...
 (2005) was also filmed almost entirely in Mauritius, which has a large ethnic-Indian population.

 Bollywood, however, seems to be diminishing in popularity in Africa.
 New Bollywood films are more sexually explicit and violent.
 Nigerian viewers observed that older films (from the 1950s and 1960s) had more culture and were less Westernised.
 The old days of India avidly "advocating decolonization ... and India's policy was wholly influenced by his missionary zeal to end racial domination and discrimination in the African territories" were replaced.
 The emergence of Nollywood (West Africa's film industry) has also contributed to the declining popularity of Bollywood films, as sexualised Indian films became more like American films.

 Kishore Kumar and Amitabh Bachchan have been popular in Egypt and Somalia.
 In Ethiopia, Bollywood movies are shown with Hollywood productions in town square theatres such as the Cinema Ethiopia in Addis Ababa.
 Less-commercial Bollywood films are also screened elsewhere in North Africa.